 |Nutritional Guidelines (per serving)|

-These tender braised lamb shanks are cooked in a tasty red wine broth with chopped vegetables.
-The lamb shanks are seared with chopped vegetables and then they're finished in the oven with a delicious broth.
+These tender braised lamb shanks are seared and then cooked in a tasty red wine broth with chopped vegetables.
+Serve the lamb shanks with these amazing light garlic mashed potatoes and Southern green beans or English peas.

 - 3 tablespoons olive oil, divided